thaicloud/more-plugin-info/readme.txt

 Tested up to: 4.1
 Stable tag: 1.1.2

-Connects to the WordPress.org Plugin API to display additional plugin information about installed plugins, such as number of downloads and rating.
+Connects to WordPress.org, using the Plugin API, to display additional plugin information about installed plugins, such as number of downloads and rating.

 == Description ==